-TU-DOC - Office for Doctoral and Postdoctoral Services provides a comprehensive guidance service for junior scholars, whether at the doctoral, postdoc or junior professorship stage.
+The Center for Junior Scholars (CJS) provides a comprehensive guidance service for junior scholars, whether at the doctoral, postdoc or junior professorship stage.
 And if we cannot answer your questions ourselves, we can put you in touch with someone who can.
-TU-DOC advises you on all general questions, no matter what stage you are at in your academic career.
+The CJS advises you on all general questions, no matter what stage you are at in your academic career.

 There is always someone available to help with any questions we at TU-DOC are unable to answer.
 You can find details on our website of special advisory offers specifically for doctoral candidates or postdocs.
 There are also staff working in many other organizational units at Technische Universität Berlin who can help you with any questions which may arise.
 Your most important points of contact are:

 Each faculty at TU Berlin has its own faculty service center providing advice and support on a wide range of issues, particularly questions relating to your doctoral studies or your Habilitation.
 You can download important forms and access updated information via your faculty service website.

 |Faculty I - Humanities and Educational Sciences:||Fakultäts-Service-Center||Ina Haase||Prof. Dr. Kerstin Wittmann-Englert|

 |Faculty II - Mathematics and Natural Sciences:||Fakultäts-Service-Center||Anne Jenß + Lara Schäfer||Prof. Dr. Etienne Emmrich|